Itinerary

 Playa del Carmen

-In Playa del Carmen, every day offers something new—and today is no exception.
-The choice is ours: stretch out on pristine beaches, swim alongside graceful sea turtles, or dive into the electric energy of the beach clubs.
+We can chill on the pristine beaches, swim alongside sea turtles, or dive into the overwhelming energy of the beach clubs.

 Check-out and goodbyes